Databricks·2026-03-28·3 min read·

 1. Spot instances for interruption-tolerant jobs (60-80% savings)

-2. Auto-terminate mandatory on all-purpose clusters
+2. Auto-terminate is mandatory on all-purpose clusters

 3. Photon only where there's measurable gain on analytical SQL queries